fbpx

 I wanted to be a superhero!
 I get to protect my organization’s network, investigate security threats, and recommend safety mechanisms.
 Is my job great or what!

-I lead the team and participate in investigations, identification and reporting on cyber threats.
+I lead the team and participate in investigations, identification, and reporting on cyber threats.
 We monitor and threat hunt, so my day starts with checking emails alerting me to threats, which determines which crucial tasks get addressed first.
 I assist my team with whatever challenges they may have.
-I am proud that my team is very efficient, which allows me to focus on other things.
+I am proud that my team is very efficient, which allows me to focus on other things while ensuring we are Driving Gender Diversity and Allyship in Tech in our initiatives.

 Did you (or do you) have a role model in African tech?